janikvonrotz/PowerShell-PowerUp/README.md

 ##How to install##

-Download Portable Git for Windows from
+Download Portable Git for Windows from:

 	https://code.google.com/p/msysgit/downloads/list

 Unzip in a directory of your choice.

-Execute the
+Execute the:

 	git-cmd.bat

-and clone the Powershell Profile Project in a directory of your choice
+and clone the Powershell Profile Project in a directory of your choice:

 	git clone git://github.com/janikvonrotz/Powershell-Profile.git